Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Introduction

-\begin{itemize} \item We propose to forecast multivariate long sequence time-series data via a generalizable memory-driven transformer.
-This is the first work focusing on multivariate long sequence time-series forecasting to the best of our knowledge. \item We propose a task-level memory matrix to drive the forecasting process and employ a progressive training schedule to improve the generalizability of our method. \item Extensive experiments are performed, and the results show that our method can be seamlessly plugged into different transformer-based models and improve their performances. \end{itemize}
+\begin{itemize} \item We uncover the swift validation peak in Transformer-based LTSF systems, attributed to data redundancy stemming from rolling forecasting settings. \item We propose a novel pipeline, CLMFormer, introducing curriculum learning and a memory-driven decoder to revitalize Transformer-based LTSF systems. \item We employ a progressive training schedule to increase the training difficulty and data variety and propose a seasonal memory matrix to recognize sequential patterns from highly similar training data. \item Extensive experiments are performed, and the results show that our method can be seamlessly plugged into various transformer-based LTSF models and improve their performances by maximally 30\%. \end{itemize}

+\mj{The rest of this paper is organized as follows: Section 2 provides a comprehensive review of related work in LTSF and Transformer-based architectures.
+Section 3 presents the CLMFormer framework, detailing its progressive curriculum learning strategy and memory-driven decoder.
+Section 4 describes the experimental setup, including datasets, evaluation metrics, and baseline comparisons, followed by a thorough performance analysis.
+Section 5 discusses the limitations and potential future improvements of CLMFormer, while Section 6 concludes the paper by summarizing key findings and highlighting the broader impact of our approach.}